Afreen1663/pose-estimation/README.md

-# Pose Estimation & Classification — OpenCV + MediaPipe
+# Pose Estimation & Classification using OpenCV + MediaPipe

 Detect human body landmarks in images and live webcam video, then classify the pose into **Warrior II**, **T-Pose**, or **Tree Pose** using joint-angle heuristics.
 Built with Google's MediaPipe Pose model and OpenCV.